-- 32. The GNLP should be read as a whole for development proposals, so all relevant policies will be considered for planning applications. - 33.
+- areas, at Hethel and Wymondham, and has a number of villages associated with the Cambridge Norwich Tech Corridor. - 32.
+Consequently, South Norfolk Council is preparing a separate and complementary village clusters plan covering sites for small-scale housing in the rural parishes of South Norfolk that collectively form primary school clusters.
+The Broadland village clusters form part of this Greater Norwich Local Plan. - 33.
+South Norfolk District Council is at an advanced stage with its Village Clusters Housing Allocations Local Plan.
+The Regulation 18 preferred options consultation is anticipated in Spring 2021.
+There is an aspiration for every village cluster to have new housing sites allocated, with a focus on smaller sites, and to be in accordance with the overarching GNLP strategy which identifies sites for a minimum of 1,200 additional homes on top of the existing commitment of 1,392 homes.
+Therefore, it is not one of the objectives of the GNLP to identify the village clusters in South Norfolk and consequential housing allocation sites in these areas. - 34.
+The GNLP should be read as a whole for development proposals, so all relevant policies will be considered for planning applications. - 35.
 All policies in the GNLP Strategy document are strategic6.
 The GNLP Strategy and Sites documents identify and allocate strategic mixed use/housing locations and sites, as well as locations and sites for employment, and provide for environmental protection and enhancement.
-Other allocations in the Sites document provide the housing sites and other sites to meet the strategic needs set out in the GNLP Strategy, without being strategic in themselves. - 34.
+Other allocations in the Sites document provide the housing sites and other sites to meet the strategic needs set out in the GNLP Strategy, without being strategic in themselves. - 36.
 This means that the GNLP policies provide the strategic background for: - a. existing local plan policies; - b. future revisions to local plan documents and - c. policies and proposals in Neighbourhood Plans, which should be in conformity with the GNLP.